Parameterized Algorithms for Power-Efficiently Connecting Wireless Sensor Networks: Theory and Experiments: Introduction

 \section{Introduction}

-We consider a well-studied graph problem arising in the context of saving power in maintaining the connectivity of symmetric wireless sensor communication networks.
-Our problem, which falls into the category of survivable network design~\cite{Pan11}, is formally defined as follows (see \cref{fig:exampleMPSC} for an example).
+We consider a well-studied problem arising in the context of power\hyp efficiently maintaining the connectivity of symmetric wireless sensor communication networks.
+It is formally defined as follows (see \cref{fig:exampleMPSC} for an example).